-"Freedomland USA, an amusement park in the Bronx that was supposed to be New York City's answer to Disneyland.
+Jack also mentions this: "Freedomland USA, an amusement park in the Bronx that was supposed to be New York City's answer to Disneyland.
 It opened in 1960 and closed in 1964.
 The park FD operated a pumper, ambulance, and two Jeep patrol vehicles.
 These were painted red and equipped with portable extinguishers.
-The information appears in an old copy of Fire Engineering and has been verified through an interview with a person who served as a firefighter at the park.
+The information appears in a 1963 copy of Fire Engineering and has been verified through an interview with a person who served as a firefighter at the park.
 However, no photos or additional information has surfaced to date."

 Thanks to Jack Calderone, editor of Fire Apparatus Journal, who would appreciate hearing any further details on these New York vehicles.
-And thanks to Gary Urbanowicz, Greg Gottlieb and Gary Dreyer for their assistance. -- Derek Redmond
+And thanks to Gary Urbanowicz, Greg Gottlieb, Gary Dreyer and Patrick Donavan for their assistance. -- Derek Redmond

 Also on CJ3B.info, see Jeep FC Fire Engines at the 1964 New York World's Fair.